Application of Micro Hyaluronic Acid as Carriers in Drug Delivery

 “We are pleased to have used micro HA for Illustris’ innovative delivery technology,” said a technician from the pharmaceutical company, “We are eager to use micro HA and showcase its significant advantages over current drug delivery technology.”

 Revolutionized HA solution for drug delivery system

-Stanford Chemicals (SCC) supplies high purity micro HA at a very competitive price.
-Since the advanced specification of micro-HA, our customer can research its innovative delivery technology for pharmaceuticals easily.
-Therefore, this is a win-win result, it is also good news for HA market.
+Stanford Chemicals (SCC) supplies high-purity micro HA at a very competitive price.
+Since the advanced specification of micro-HA, our customers can research its innovative delivery technology for pharmaceuticals easily.
+Therefore, this is a win-win result, it is also good news for the HA market.
 We are both happy with this transaction.

 There are several benefits to using SCC micro HA throughout the pharmaceutical delivery process.
 For pharmaceutical companies with similar applications, our engineering team can provide a customized solution for your project.
 Feel free to contact us at [email protected].